DreamEcho100/maze/packages/env/READEME.md

   Each variable is validated against its defined schema during initialization.
 If validation fails, the `onValidationError` callback is executed.

 - **Unauthorized Access:**
   The environment object is wrapped in a Proxy.
-If client-side code tries to access a server-only variable, the `onInvalidAccess` callback is triggered, ensuring sensitive data isn’t exposed.
+If client-side code tries to access a server-only variable, the `onInvalidAccess` callback is triggered, ensuring sensitive data isn't exposed.

 ---